cosmos/sdk-tutorials/b9lab-content/3-main-concepts/04-accounts.md

 We will focus on the authentication aspect of asymmetric cryptography.

-Public key cryptography assures confidentiality, authenticity, and non-reputability.
+Public key cryptography assures confidentiality, authenticity, and non-repudiation.
 Examples of applications include [S/MIME](https://en.wikipedia.org/wiki/S/MIME) and [GPG](https://en.wikipedia.org/wiki/GNU_Privacy_Guard), as well as the basis of several internet standards like [SSL](https://www.ssl.com/faqs/faq-what-is-ssl/) and [TLS](https://en.wikipedia.org/wiki/Transport_Layer_Security).

 Due to its computational complexity, asymmetric cryptography is normally applied to small data blocks.
 In a hybrid system, symmetric and asymmetric cryptography are combined.
 For example, asymmetric encryption could be employed to transfer a symmetric encryption, which would then be used as an encryption key for the message.
 Examples of hybrid systems include [PGP](https://en.wikipedia.org/wiki/Pretty_Good_Privacy).

 The **length of keys** is vital.
 Asymmetric cryptographic keys are usually very long.
 One can keep in mind a general principle: the longer the key, the more difficult it is to break the code.
-To break an asymmetric key with a brute force attack, the attacker would need to try every possible key.
+Indeed, breaking an asymmetric key can only be done with a brute force attack, whereby the attacker would need to try every possible key for a match.

 ## Public and private keys

 Asymmetric keys always come in pairs and offer their owner various capabilities.
 Those capabilities are based on cryptographic mathematics.
 As their names suggest, the public key is meant to be distributed to whoever is relevant, while the private key is to be jealously guarded.
 This is akin to publicizing your house address, but keeping the key to your house private.
-Do not be Dilbert's CEO, a story in 2 parts.
+Do not be Dilbert's CEO, [a story](https://dilbert.com/strip/2018-10-26) in [2 parts](https://dilbert.com/strip/2018-10-27).

 ### Sign and verify: An example